jfree/fxgraphics2d/README.md

 Include
 -------
-To include `FXGraphics2D` in your own project, add the following dependency:
+To include `FXGraphics2D` in your own project, add the following Maven dependency:

         <dependency>
             <groupId>org.jfree</groupId>